Starting the Medical Malpractice lawsuit in Canada

 Statement of Claim

-Pursuing a lawsuit starts with the filing of a formal court document that names the parties to the lawsuit and sets out the basic allegations, or material facts, about what occurred.
+Pursuing a medical malpractice lawsuit in Canada starts with the filing of a formal court document that names the parties to the lawsuit and sets out the basic allegations, or material facts, about what occurred.
 It also offers a description of the various types of damages being sought against the parties being sued.
 This initiating document is usually referred to as a Statement of Claim or Notice of Civil Claim, depending on the jurisdiction.

 In the Statement of Claim, you are seeking damages and are known as the plaintiffs.
 The parties being sued (e.g., doctors, nurses, hospitals, midwives) and contesting the claim for damages are known as the defendants.